Steps to Prepare for a Wildfire Emergency

 • Just as you do for your own home, clear debris, and any combustible material away from living areas such as barns and other structures used by your livestock.

-• Keep this clearing as far away as possible, should you ever need to leave without your livestock.
+• Keep this clearing as far away as possible in case you must leave without your livestock.

 • Include items such as food and water for three days, wire cutters, knives, shovels, water buckets, flashlights, hoof picks, leg wraps, first aid items, and any other items you think your livestock will need away from home.